VanshL356/hurricane-ian-housing-resilience/README.md

 The resilience index is researcher-defined, although alternative weighting schemes and a PCA specification produce very similar county rankings.

 The predictive models identify relationships useful for forecasting and benchmarking; they do not establish causal effects of individual predictors or Hurricane Ian damage.

 ---

+## Key Takeaway

+Pre-Ian housing-market conditions contain meaningful information about subsequent county housing resilience.
+A cross-validated ensemble explains about **53% of held-out variation** across the broader southeastern sample, with recent housing appreciation and volatility among the strongest predictors.

+When the 20 Hurricane Ian-exposed Florida counties are excluded entirely from model training, several heavily damaged markets—especially Charlotte, Lee, Sarasota, and Manatee—substantially underperform their predicted resilience.

+Across the Ian counties, greater NOAA property damage is directionally associated with lower unexpected resilience.
+The continuous relationship is imprecisely estimated in the small 20-county sample, while the five highest-damage counties show substantially lower unexpected resilience in an exploratory group comparison.

+These conclusions remain essentially unchanged when Alabama is removed from the benchmark training sample.

+---